mj3b/rgds/evaluation/decision-gate-extract-powerbi-sample.md

 - **Canonical Decision Examples**
   [examples/](../examples/)

-Reviewers are encouraged to:
-1. Start with the Decision Gate Extract definition
-2. Inspect a canonical decision example
-3. Trace gaps → backlog → requirements using the RTM
-4. Return to this sample to understand how decisions surface in BI

 ---

 ## Notes

 This sample demonstrates feasibility and intent.
 It does not mandate Power BI, specific tooling, or implementation details.

-The goal is decision clarity at scale, without compromising governance.
+The goal is **decision clarity at scale**, without compromising governance.